Notes for Contributors

-1) Nilo-Ethiopian Studies (NES) publishes articles, research reports, commentaries and book reviews in English on all aspects of studies on Northeast Africa and its surrounding areas.
-In principle, contributors should be members of the Japan Association for Nilo-Ethiopian Studies.
+1) Nilo-Ethiopian Studies (NES) publishes “Articles” (original works which present research findings), “Research reports” (short reports on new facts and methodologies, interim reports, etc. acquired through research), “Commentaries” (explanatory discussions on particular topics, critiques on the published papers, etc.) and “Book reviews” (introductory and/or critical reviews of books) in English on all aspects of studies on Northeast Africa and its surrounding areas.
+In principle, contributors should be members of the Japan Association for Nilo-Ethiopian Studies.z

 Commentary…..
 4 printed pages